JordaoMemoria/tvmazeapp/README.md

 This app was developed as a React Native challenge in order to get hired from Jobsity.

-All the mandatory and bonus features was implemented (Face ID and Touch will work just on physical devices).
+All the mandatory and bonus features was implemented (Face ID and Touch ID will work just on physical devices).

 As a plus, some extra features was developed: is possible to add, remove and list favorite people besides series just like was asked to do with series.